 Backup servers with mixed workload (Backup sets)

 Phoenix extends its backup capabilities for servers that run mixed workloads.
-This feature provides an ability to configure multiple dataset backups of File server (Windows) and MS-SQL Database server for a single server.
+This feature provides an ability to configure multiple backup sets of the File server and MS-SQL Database server for a single server.
 For more information, see Backup servers with mixed workload (Backup sets).

 The Smart scan feature optimizes scan duration at the time of executing a backup job.
 Phoenix can save a lot of time if certain files and folders, or Access Control Lists are not scanned at the time of backup.
 The Smart scan feature provides options that let you choose what should be skipped when Phoenix scans files and folders for backup.
 After you enable Smart scan: